Abhirajgautam28/Medical-Image-Denoising/README.md

 # Medical-Image-Denoising
-Here You find the Python code that denoised the image with help of gaussian filtering.
+Here You find the Python code that denoises the image with the help of The Gaussian filtering and The NLM Algorithm.